×

 • And more

-Desktop and Mobile Analytics
+Desktop and mobile analytics

-Desktop analytics tracks the performance of your desktop computers and the agents who use them.
 Likewise, mobile analytics monitors your mobile devices, like tablets and smartphones.

 Desktop and mobile analytics can flag issues like slow bandwidth, crashes, and security weaknesses.
 They can also identify the apps your agents use and if they’re making the most of them.
 If they’re not, you can look at ways to encourage them.